 Good applicant tracking systems – such as Cezanne HR’s Recruitment module – will centralise job applications, candidate CVs and shortlisted applicants.
 This means HR and recruiting managers can access these critical documents at a click – rather than having to sift through disorganised files and documents.

 Despite the economic downturn, the jobs market remains fierce.
-Those time-saving features we’ve mentioned can help prevent your business from losing any great candidates that might get missed beneath mountains of paperwork – reducing your company’s expenditure by decreasing your time to hire and getting the right people in at the right time.
+The time-saving features we’ve mentioned will prevent a business from losing great candidates that can get missed beneath mountains of paperwork.
+This, in turn, reduces a company’s expenditure by decreasing time to hire, and getting the right people in at the right time.

 4. … And save on recruitment costs

-Along with improving your time-to-hire efforts, HR platforms with dedicated recruitment software can also help you to cost-effectively fill job vacancies and avoid unnecessary company expenditure.
+Along with improving time-to-hire efforts, HR platforms with dedicated recruitment software can also help businesses to cost-effectively fill job vacancies and avoid unnecessary expenditure.

 5. Address absence costs

 Unplanned absences can be hugely damaging to a company’s bottom line.
-If employees begin to rack up excessive absences, decreased productivity and morale – as well as an impact on a business’s finances – will often follow.
+If employees begin to rack up excessive absences, decreased productivity and falling morale will often follow.

 Of course, it’s important that any business strikes the right balance with managing absences.
-Genuine unplanned absences can’t always be avoided, and staff who are ill should be encouraged to rest up rather than ‘soldier on’.
-But, the downside to this is that it can be easy for a culture to develop where it’s considered “OK” to throw sickies and feign illness to enjoy a day away from work.
+Genuine unplanned absences can’t always be avoided.
+And, staff who are ill should be encouraged to rest up rather than ‘soldier on’.
+The downside to this is that it can be easy for a culture to develop where it’s considered “OK” to throw sickies and feign illness to enjoy a ‘cheeky’ day off.

-Absence management software can help you keep track of unplanned absences accurately, meaning you can investigate the true cost of them to your business.
-For example, with the in-depth reporting and Insights analytics functions available with Cezanne HR, you’ll have all the HR metrics you need to identify whether you have a problem that’s leading to excess company expenditure, and investigate if needed.
+Absence management software can help you keep track of unplanned absences accurately.
+This means you can investigate the true cost of them to your business.
+For example, the in-depth reporting and Insights analytics functions available with Cezanne HR allow HR practitioners to do exactly that.

 6. Improve productivity and performance

-When money is tight, you’ll want all your employees pulling in the right direction and performing at their best.
-But, if your employees and their managers don’t have consistent performance management processes, track any agreed goals or progress against them, your company’s performance management initiatives may not be fit for purpose.
+When money’s tight, business leaders will want all their employees pulling in the right direction and performing at their best.
+But, if employees and their managers don’t have consistent performance management processes, track any agreed goals or progress against them, your company’s performance management initiatives may not be fit for purpose.

-Performance management software – such as Cezanne HR’s Performance Management module – can help businesses to keep an eye on the productivity and performance of a workforce.
-They can also give line managers the tools they need to help employees who may be under pressure, set objectives, schedule appraisals, plan career development and monitor progress – all in one central, online hub.
+Integrated performance management software – such as Cezanne HR’s – can help businesses to keep an eye on the productivity and performance of a workforce.
+It can also give line managers the tools they need to help employees who may be under pressure, set objectives, schedule appraisals, plan career development and monitor progress – all in one central, online hub.

-Better still, they can also provide an overview of the skills and abilities available within a business, making it much easier for managers and HR to spot development gaps and plan for succession.
-This means that a company can potentially reduce their recruitment costs by ‘growing their own’ employees and showing them a path for progression – something employees value more than ever.
+Better still, performance management software can also provide an overview of the skills and abilities available within a business.
+This makes it much easier for managers and HR to spot development gaps and plan for succession. it also helps a business potentially reduce their recruitment costs by ‘growing their own’ employees and showing them a path for progression.
+That’s something employees value more than ever.

-That isn’t just great from a company cost-perspective: but, it’s also great for creating more meaningful and cost-effective engagement with employees.
+That isn’t just great for reducing a company’s expenditure: it’s also great for creating more meaningful and cost-effective engagement with employees.